Blindfold Course (Blindfold Training Exercises)

 Here’s how my own blindfold training experience went:

 I thought it would simply be a matter of practicing for a few weeks.
-However, I quickly realized that this was going to be a lot harder than I expected.
-I had imagined that the hardest part would be to remember where all the pieces were, but I discovered that visualizing the diagonals, and the knight-moves, would initially be the biggest challenge.
+However, I quickly realized that this was going to be much harder than I expected.
+I imagined that the hardest part would be remembering where all the pieces were, but I discovered that visualizing diagonals and knight moves would initially be the biggest challenge.

 But then something very interesting happened.
-A few months later I decided to give it another try.
-And to my surprise, I realized that my blindfold ability magically improved a lot, even though I mostly stopped training it!
+A few months later, I decided to give it another try.
+To my surprise, I realized that my blindfold ability had improved significantly, even though I had mostly stopped training it.
 How did that happen?

-I learnt two very important lessons from my own blindfold training experience:
+I learned two very important lessons from my own blindfold training experience:

-1. Visualizing squares (particularly diagonals) will initially be harder than remembering the moves that were made.
-That is why the first step and critical path in blindfold training is to develop your board visualization skills.
+• Visualizing squares (particularly diagonals) is initially harder than remembering the moves that were made.
+That is why the first step, and the critical path, in blindfold training is to develop your board visualization skills.

-2. It takes time for your brain to adapt, grow and develop blindfold skills and there is not much you can do to speed up the process other than practicing and doing exercises.
+• It takes time for your brain to adapt, grow, and develop blindfold skills.
+There is not much you can do to speed up the process other than practicing and doing exercises.

-It is encouraging to realize that you don’t have to visualize the whole board all at once.
-You only need to keep track of relevant information and visualize only certain areas of the board.
-This observation will make more sense to you once you start playing blindfold chess.
+It is encouraging to realize that you do not have to visualize the whole board all at once.
+You only need to keep track of relevant information and visualize certain areas of the board.
+This observation will make more sense once you start playing blindfold chess.

-The hardest part of blindfold training is having the patience to keep on trying even when it feels like you are not making much progress.
-But be patient, you will improve!
+The hardest part of blindfold training is having the patience to keep trying, even when it feels like you are not making much progress.
+But be patient—you will improve!

 Here’s a few examples of the exercises you will find in the blindfold course: